bawumbila/react-wave-app-frontend/README.md

 # WAVe Music Playlist App.

-1. A simple web app that to help keep track of your groceries.
+1. A simple Music PLAYLIST APP.
-2. Create a Grocery List by entering your list name on the Create Grocery list Page.
+2. Allows you to crate a playlist of your favorite songs.
-3. Add grocery Items to the Drop-Down by adding them in the Add Grocery Items page.
+3. Select top tracks from dropdown at the top of page.
-4. View all created Grocery lists Created on the Grocey list show page.
+4. You can enter Artist and song information in firlds to pull up your favorite tracks.
-5. Click on Grocery list name to add items from the Drop-down to your list.
+5. Play track text takes you to a last page to be able to play song.
 7. There are options at the top of the page to take you home and to various other pages.

 ##  Getting Started. 🏎💨